jetrotullroa/sales_taxes/README.md

 * Input your sales.
 Please see sample format below:
   * 1, music cd, 14.99
   * 5, chocolate bar, 0.85
+* Input "checkout" if you want to calculate the Sales Tax and Total Price.

 #### Required Software
 * Elixir V < 1.5